 Pain is the most common symptom of extensor tendonitis.
 The pain is often felt on the top of the foot during activity, such as running.
-Pain often goes away during periods of rest.
+The pain usually goes away during periods of rest.
 Swelling in this area is also common.
-The pain will increase gradually over time.
+The pain may increase gradually over time.

 Treatment of extensor tendonitis

-To treat extensor tendonitis, our chiropractors and physiotherapists recommend:
+To treat extensor tendonitis, our Balmain chiropractors and physiotherapists recommend:

 - Reducing training load

-- Change your footwear and loosen tight laces to ease the pressure on the top of the foot
+- Changing footwear and loosen tight laces to ease the pressure on the top of the foot

 - Change running shoes if needed